0xPARC/0xparc-intro-book/easy/src/intro.typ

 == Where these fit together

-SNARKS, MPC, and FHE are just some of a huge zoo of cryptographic primitives, from the elementary (public-key cryptography) to the impossibly powerful (indistinguishability obfuscation).
+MPC, SNARKs, and FHE are just some of a huge zoo of cryptographic primitives, from the elementary (public-key cryptography) to the impossibly powerful (indistinguishability obfuscation).
 There are protocols for SNARKS, MPC and FHE;